I have an application.

 As you’re reading this, what do you consider to be the most important information in my description?
 Is it the Kafka stream processing?
 The standard microservices architecture?
-Or the fact that we’re thinking of moving that to serverless?
-While the answer might be subjective, I can tell you that for the users of this application, the most important parts are:
+Or the fact that we’re thinking of moving to serverless?
+While the answer might be subjective, I can tell you that, for the users of this application, the most important parts are:

-You probably know this as the application’s business logic, and it’s easy to see why users think this is most important: It’s whole reason the application exists at all.
-All of the rest are temporary details about how it’s implemented.
+You probably know these as the application’s business logic, and it’s easy to see why users think this is most important: it is the whole reason the application exists at all.
+Everything else is temporary details about how it’s implemented.
 Chances are that these details will change a few times over the application’s lifetime.
-It would be a shame to risk breaking the most important parts of the application just because we want to change from microservices to serverless.
-Yet that’s exactly what happens with a huge portion of applications.
+It would be a shame to risk breaking the most important parts of the application just because we want to change from microservices to serverless, yet that’s exactly what happens with a huge portion of applications.
 We want something that allows the business and technology to evolve independently.
-This is what Morphir does.
-It’s all about the business concepts.
+This is what Morphir does; it’s all about the business concepts.

 Most applications mix the business concepts with the technology choices of the moment.
 Given the importance of the business concepts, it makes sense to protect them from transient technical decisions as much as possible.

 For starters, you definitely want it to perform correctly, ideally across different technologies and platforms.
 Finding yourself constantly rewriting your API?
 Technology is advancing quickly; you certainly don’t want your API locked in legacy technology.